Michaelafuller/Portfolio/index.md

 # Michael Fuller
 #### Full-Stack Developer

+#### Hello!
+I am an aspiring full-stack developer with a passion for emerging technologies, and how to apply those technologies for the greater good.
+It has been a fairly circuitous path for me, beginning with four years in the US Marine Corps in the telecommunications field.
+Then, I had a short career in education, where I tried my hand at teaching English at a local high school.
+For a change in pace, I began working in the plumbing and welding industry.
+While welding has always been a hobby of mine, I found myself ready for yet another change.
+In the past, I often considered software development to beyond my capabilities.
+Recently, however, I decided to put that fear to the test, enrolled in some courses, and now I finally feel that I am on track towards a career both intrinsically rewarding and intellectually challenging.

+I look forward to getting to know you!

 Here, you can find my most recent [resume](./assets/updatedResume.docx).

+## Projects
+Below, I have posted some links to full-stack web apps that I have developed.
+These are constantly in flux, growing as my own abilities do, so please forgive me if the link is temporarily broken!
+Try again soon, I assure you that it will be back up, with further development.

 ![crochetProject](./assets/crochet.png)
 Python Project can be found [here](http://ec2-18-233-169-51.compute-1.amazonaws.com/).